edward-qin/Japanese-Art-DCGAN/index.markdown

 # Introduction

-Our goal for this project was to generate new visual art in the style of Japansese art from Japan from the Muromachi period (1392-1573) all the way to the Shōwa period (1926-1989).
+Our goal for this project was to generate new visual art in the style of Japansese art from the Muromachi period (1392-1573) all the way to the Shōwa period (1926-1989).
 We used a Generative Adversarial Network (GAN), which is composed of a generative and discriminative network.
 The dataset we used is the Japanese Art directory from the [WikiArt Art Movements/Styles](https://www.kaggle.com/datasets/sivarazadi/wikiart-art-movementsstyles) dataset on Kaggle.

 Check out our [model](https://colab.research.google.com/drive/16f-V6o3iB7EYTjML0i0ebYNm2gsts9WP?usp=sharing) on Google Colab and our [video demo]()!